In normal years, before Covid changed our lives, this would still not be a good weekend to pop across the border!

 The official opening of the majority of ski resorts in the PO usually takes place around the first weekend of December, depending of course on the snow forecast.
-For 2020, the resorts will not be opening due to Covid, but Spain will still celebrate (quietly) two of its festival days, “Le Saint Nicolas” and the “’Immaculée Conception”, both of which are bank holidays in Spain.
+If you’re thinking of going shopping in Spain, bear in mind two of its festival days, “Le Saint Nicolas” and the “’Immaculée Conception”, both of which are bank holidays in Spain.
+Apart from in the ski resorts, most shops and offices will be closed.

 Le Saint Nicolas – 6th December